 The immune system protects the body from infection and disease throughout life.
-The ability of an individual to respond to foreign substances and pathogenic microorganisms such as bacteria, viruses and fungi, is unique to each individual due to the complex nature of the two principal components of the immune system, the innate and the acquired immune system.
+The ability of an individual to respond to foreign substances and pathogenic microorganisms such as bacteria, viruses, and fungi is unique to each individual due to the complex nature of the two principal components of the immune system:

-Each individual has unique exposure to foreign substances and pathogenic microorganisms from the environment and as a result the immune system of every person is unique, even though the cells, tissues and organs have the same immune machinery to respond to challenges.
-The role of epigenetic influences in modulating the immune system and propensity for disease will be explored in this monograph.
+Each individual has unique exposure to foreign substances and pathogenic microorganisms from the environment, and as a result, the immune system of every person is unique, even though their cells, tissues, and organs have the same immune machinery to respond to challenges.

-The focus of this series of articles is to briefly review the immune system components and integrate selected nutritional and epigenetic components that contribute to the immune system.
-This fascinating field of immunonutrition is a rapidly emerging science that continues to evolve as we learn more about the basic physiology of the complex immune system and the interplay of nutritional components to influence the outcome of challenges.
-The make-up of the immune system is constantly responding to challenges from the environment and yet, there are events in which the immune system begins to attack the body in a destructive process (autoimmunity) rather than the initial pathogenic insult.
-The immune system mounts a vigorous response to infectious and non-infectious agents in order to maintain homeostasis of the inflammatory process and optimize the return to a normal physiological state.
+The immune system is constantly responding to challenges from the environment and yet, there are events in which the immune system begins to attack the body in a destructive process (autoimmunity) rather than the initial pathogenic insult.
+The immune system mounts a vigorous response to both infectious and non-infectious agents in order to maintain homeostasis of the inflammatory process and optimize the return to a normal physiological state.

-- Immune System Cascade: The Innate and Acquired Immune System with emphasis on how the system works and responds to antigenic stimuli and pathogens highlighting T-cell regulatory cells, autoimmunity, oral tolerance, macrophage activation, cytokine proteins and acute phase proteins, antigens and antibodies.
+- The innate and acquired immune responses emphasize how the immune system works and responds to antigenic stimuli and pathogens, highlighting T-cell regulatory cells, autoimmunity, oral tolerance, macrophage activation, cytokine proteins, and acute phase proteins, antigens, and antibodies.

-The role of select nutritional factors that support the immune system function and ability to engage the inflammatory response to environmental challenges will be discussed.
+Nutritional factors support immune system function and engage the inflammatory response to environmental challenges:

-- DNA, RNA, Nucleotides and nucleic acids, nutritional components
+- DNA, RNA, nucleotides and nucleic acids, and nutritional components

 - Omega-3 fatty acids and resolvins and gut microbiota